 How do I know which level to sign up for?

 Don't worry!
+Beyond picking a curriculum, you don't need to do anything else!
 Just tell us your grade and what kind of speech and debate experience you have, and we'll assign you to a group.
 If, after the first day, it seems like a different group might be a better fit for you, we'll move you.

 Who will be teaching the camp?

-Our outstanding high school competitors will run the Learning Labs, which are smaller subsections of each age and skill group, with an expected student-to-teacher ratio of 8:1 or less.
+IPSA, ICSD, and ACSD programs will be taught by our outstanding high school competitors.
+They will run Learning Labs, which are smaller subsections of each age and skill group, with an expected student-to-teacher ratio of 8:1 or less.
 MVLASD's own adult coaches will be on site to keep things running smoothly.

 How much does it cost?

 Costs vary by chosen curriculum and when you register, but a week of camp starts at $225 at the beginning of the registration period.
 We also offer discounts for bundling the two Competitive Speech and Debate programs together.